mancusolab/sushie/README.rst

 It can perform:

 * SuShiE: multi-ancestry fine-mapping accounting for ancestral correlation
-* single-ancestry SuShiE
+* Single-ancestry SuShiE
 * Joint SuShiE: multi-ancestry SuShiE without accounting for correlation
-* meta SuShiE: single-ancestry SuShiE followed by meta-analysis
+* Meta SuShiE: single-ancestry SuShiE followed by meta-analysis
-* mega SuShiE: single-ancestry SuShiE on row-wise stacked data across ancestries
+* Mega SuShiE: single-ancestry SuShiE on row-wise stacked data across ancestries
 * QTL effect size correlation estimation
-* narrow-sense cis-heritability estimation
+* Narrow-sense cis-heritability estimation
-* cross-validation for SuShiE prediction weights
+* Cross-validation for SuShiE prediction weights
-* convert prediction results to `FUSION <http://gusevlab.org/projects/fusion/>`_ format, thus can be used in `TWAS <https://www.nature.com/articles/ng.3506>`_
+* Convert prediction results to `FUSION <http://gusevlab.org/projects/fusion/>`_ format, thus can be used in `TWAS <https://www.nature.com/articles/ng.3506>`_

 See `here <https://mancusolab.github.io/sushie/>`_ for more details on how to use SuShiE.